densitydesign/wlm-backend/README.md

 ## Importing geo layers

+The application uses ISTAT data for handling visualization and lookups of data.

 In order to provide geographic based lookups and aggregations, the application must be initialized with the italian administrative borders, at 3 levels (regions, provinces and municipalities).
 The municipal borders are imported with two different of detail, one used for geographic lookups (to identify municipality of a monument from its coordinates) and one used for rendering the borders in the client application